Symmetry protected gapless $Z_2$ spin liquids: Discussions

-One thing worth mentioning is that the non-perturbative ``gap conditions'' for a pair superfluid of interacting fermions holds quite generally, regardless of the topology of the ground state.
+One thing worth mentioning is that these non-perturbative gapless criteria for a pair superfluid of interacting hard-core bosons/fermions hold quite generally, regardless of the topology of the ground state.
 In other words, they can be applied to a trivial pair superfluid or a topological pair superfluid with protected edge states\cite{Schnyder2008,Qi2011}.
-Therefore it will be an interesting future direction to apply these non-perturbative criteria to certain electronic superconductors.\\
+Once coupled to a dynamical $Z_2$ gauge field, a topological pair superfluid can describe other topological orders (such as double semion theory\cite{Levin2005}) other than \ztsl s.
+One future direction is to apply these criteria to other interacting topological phases.\\

 \emph{Note added:} Upon completion of this work we became aware of Qi and Cheng's work\cite{Qi2016}, which classified all gapped symmetric \ztsl s on kagome/triangular lattice in the generic formalism of symmetry fractionalization.
 Their results agree with ours from parton construction on kagome/triangular lattices.